 It will be unfair to just restrict Apatani tribe to their nose plugs and tattoos, they are one of the major ethnic groups of eastern Himalayas, and have a distinct civilization with systematic land use practice and rich traditional ecological knowledge of natural resources management and conservation, acquired over the centuries through informal experimentation.
 The tribe is known for their colourful culture with various festivals, intricate handloom designs, skills in cane and bamboo crafts, and vibrant traditional village councils called bulyañ.
 This has made Ziro Valley a good example of a living cultural landscape where man and environment have harmoniously existed together in a state of interdependence even through changing times, such co-existence being nurtured by the traditional customs and spiritual belief systems.

-By Air: The nearest airport from Ziro is at Jorhat, Assam, which is 98 km away.
+The nearest airport from Ziro is at Jorhat, Assam, which is 98 km away.
 Another airport is at Lilabari, which is at a distance of 123 km from Ziro.

-By Rail: The railway stations from Ziro are at Naharalagun (100 km) and North Lakhimpur (117 km).
+The railway stations from Ziro are at Naharalagun (100 km) and North Lakhimpur (117 km).

-By Road: There is a night bus from Guwahati to Ziro.
+There is a night bus from Guwahati to Ziro.

 By the way, the latest attraction in Ziro is the recently discovered Shivlinga.